2020/21 | Conestoga College

 International students are expected to comply with policies set out by Immigration, Refugees and Citizenship Canada (IRCC).
 Licensed International Student Advisors have specific expertise in immigration policy and requirements, providing you with valuable information and advice on Visas, Study Permits, Co-op/Work Permits and settling in Canada.

-To find more information about services, activities and resources for international students, please email email@example.com, or visit us at our various campus locations:
+To find more information about services, activities and resources for international students, please email firstname.lastname@example.org.

 Use your Condor-ID to login to many of the College Digital Services – such as Email, Lab & Open Access computers, on-campus Wi-Fi, Student Portal, eConestoga, software downloads, select a Locker, and more.

-To find your Condor-ID and the default password, go to http://it.conestogac.on.ca/support, Click "Get Connected", then "Students" for instructions.
+To find the format of your Condor-ID and the default password, go to https://it.conestogac.on.ca/support, Click "Condor ID", then "Students" for instructions.

 Get Connected to the Wi-Fi